Badgerati/Fudge/README.md

-fudge delete            # deletes a Fudgefile, with option of uninstalling packages first fudge prune             # uninstalls packages not in a Fudgefile (except choco/fudge) fudge clean             # uninstalls all packages currently installed (except choco/fudge)
+fudge delete            # deletes a Fudgefile, with option of uninstalling packages first fudge prune             # uninstalls packages not in a Fudgefile (except choco/fudge) fudge clean             # uninstalls all packages currently installed (except choco/fudge) fudge rebuild           # rebuilds the machine by running "clean" then "install"
 ```

 * To install developer only packages (also works with upgrade/uninstall/reinstall):